suvash/one-time/README.md

     [one-time "0.8.0"]

+You will need to include Jitpack as a maven repository.
 Please visit [the package listing at Clojars ](https://clojars.org/one-time) for more options.

 ## Documentation